MrW0r57/MrW0r57.github.io/aboutme.md

 ### About me

-I am a penetration tester and security enthusiast who always been curious to learn hacking in his early age, i love to share my knowledge with others and this help me to make my concept better.
+I am a penetration tester and security enthusiast who always been curious to learn hacking at an early age, I love to share my knowledge with others and this helps me to make my concept better.
-I created this blog to share my knowledge to beginners and enthusiast's so they can learn what i know as its a great thing.
+I created this blog to share my knowledge with beginners and enthusiast's so they can learn what I know as its a great thing.
-I have learned from the community, this is the least i can do to help my fellows.
+I have learned from the community, this is the least I can do to help my fellows.
 > **I'm planning to give a lot more to the community in future.**

 ### Connect me